rushi007/catawiki-playwright-automation/README.md

 #### Scenarios covered by tests include:
 - Search Flow: Should display correct lot details when navigating from search results
 - Search Flow: Displayed result count should equal actual number of result items

+> **💡 Info:** The 2nd test scenario seems like a bug in the production, which causes this test to fail for all viewports.

 #### Running all Tests (By default in headless mode):